andrewnguonly/Lumos/README.md

 Lumos supports multimodal models!
 Images that are present on the current page will be downloaded and bound to the model for prompting.
 See documentation and examples [here](./docs/multimodal.md).

+## Tools

+Lumos invokes tools automatically based on the provided prompt.
+See documentation and examples [here](./docs/tools.md).

 ## Reading
 - [Local LLM in the Browser Powered by Ollama](https://medium.com/@andrewnguonly/local-llm-in-the-browser-powered-by-ollama-236817f335da)
 - [Local LLM in the Browser Powered by Ollama (Part 2)](https://medium.com/@andrewnguonly/local-llm-in-the-browser-powered-by-ollama-part-2-6eb10caf39a1)